 Located in Casola Valsenio and named after its founder, the Augusto Rinaldi Ceroni Herb Garden ('Giardino delle Erbe Augusto Rinaldi Ceroni') is a botanical garden dedicated to the conservation and growing of plants of special medicinal and aromatic interest.
 Owned by the Region Emilia-Romagna, the Herb Garden is managed by the municipality of Casola Valsenio, where it is located, in association with the Comunità Montana Valle del Senio.
-The picture below shows the general outline of the garden, located on a small terrace overlooking the Senio valley, with a service building/visitor centre at the entrance (to the centre-left of the image), while above is portrayed Sage (Salvia officinalis) in full bloom.
+The picture above shows the general outline of the garden, located on a small terrace overlooking the Senio valley, with a service building/visitor centre at the entrance (to the centre-left of the image), while above is portrayed Sage (Salvia officinalis) in full bloom.

 The Herb Garden, included in the Museum system of the Province of Ravenna and within a network of Teaching Farms, includes approx. 450 species of wild plants used in the kitchen, medicine and cosmetics since the late Medieval period, when they were cultivated in the herb gardens of convents and monasteries.
 The garden constitutes a centre of knowledge and valorisation as regards the cultivation and use of medicinal plants, thanks to activities that range from research to popularization and from experimentation to teaching, involving both experts and visitors of all ages.